Unusual-guy/ecosystem/README.md

 > The "Industry of the Future" is a step into a new world
 > of virtual knowledge.
-A constantly developing Ecosystem ᅠ  ᅠ  ᅠ
+A constantly developing Ecosystem
 > aimed at obtaining theoretical and practical skills will
 > give a new impetus to the development of future specialists!